 Regardless of if you are an e-commerce merchant with thousands of products to manage, or if you are an agent who manages several accounts, you need a tool that is capable of managing the amount of product data you’re responsible for.

 The more data you have, the less manageable it becomes.
 That’s why it’s important to check whether your chosen tool has a large storage base, effective, frequent back-ups, and enables you to do perform data functions quickly and seamlessly.
-This includes making changes to your data, previewing modified data in real time, update static feeds with dynamic feeds for the sake of quoting correct product availability and shipping times, and analyse your feeds individually and as an overall picture.
+This includes making changes to your data, previewing modified data in real time, update static feeds with dynamic feeds for the sake of quoting correct product availability and shipping times, and analyze your feeds individually and as an overall picture.

 Your tools should offer an easy to understand dashboard that makes every aspect of your Ecommerce business accessible to you, and in the case of multiple client agents, your dashboard should make it easy to manage feeds for different clients.